What All Nurses Need to Know About Pregnant and Postpartum Patients

 Infections

-Postpartum infections are infections accompanied by a temperature of 38 °C or higher on two separate occasions during the first 10 days postpartum, exclusive of the first 24 hours (when low-grade fever is common and self-limited) (Berens, 2022a).
+Postpartum infections are infections accompanied by a temperature of 38 °C (100.4 °F) or higher on any two of the first 10 days postpartum, exclusive of the first 24 hours (when low-grade fever is common and self-limited) (Berens, 2025).
 Postpartum patients are carefully monitored for signs and symptoms of infection during this period.
 Common infections that may occur during the postpartum period include mastitis, endometritis, wound infections, and urinary tract infections.

 MASTITIS

-Mastitis is a localized, painful infection of the breast, which can progress to an abscess if not treated properly.
-It typically presents as a red, painful, firm, swollen area of one breast with accompanying fever >38.3 °C. The patient may also complain of myalgia, chills, malaise, and flu-like symptoms (Dixon, 2022).
+Lactational mastitis is inflammation of the breast tissues associated with breastfeeding.
+It can lead to a painful infection of the breast, which can progress to an abscess if not treated properly.
+It typically presents as a localized red, painful, firm, swollen area of one breast with accompanying fever >38.3 °C. The patient may also complain of myalgia, chills, malaise, and flu-like symptoms (Dixon & Louis-Jacques, 2025).

 Mastitis is less likely to occur with complete emptying of the breast and good breastfeeding technique.
 Thus, it is crucial that postpartum nurses teach breastfeeding patients proper latch-on technique and that they stress regular breastfeeding and allowing the breast to empty completely.
 Breastfeeding patients are also encouraged to avoid missed feedings and allowing the breast to become engorged.